 Equivalence testing is extensively used in the biomedical field.

 Pharmaceutical manufacturers often need to test whether the

 biological activity of a generic drug is equivalent to that of a

-brand name drug that...
+brand name drug that has already been...
 Continue Reading

 This exploratory tool is great for visualizing the relationships